itsdmd/CS201-Final/README.md

 ## Overview

-- The website consists of 3 pages:
+- The website consists of 2 pages:
   - The [**home page**](homepage.html), which is the landing page of the website.
-It contains a form to choose the desired date and category of the news.
+It contains a form to select the parameters to filter the news and a list of matching news headlines.
-  - The [**query page**](pages/query.html), which displays the list of news headlines matched with the provided conditions.
   - The [**article page**](pages/article.html), which displays the full article of the selected news headline.
 - The content of the website will be generated dynamically using **JavaScript**.
 - The website's UI is built with [Bootstrap](https://getbootstrap.com/), a CSS framework that provides a responsive grid system and pre-built components.

-## Design
+## Design & Convention

 ### Home Page

-- :hourglass: WIP

-### Query Page

 - :hourglass: WIP